Fake news? Conflicting reports of shooting in Almaty as Russian and Kazakh governments appear to manipulate reporting for own agendas

 Fight for the airport

-The one clash that is certain and was confirmed by Tokayev himself was the fight for the airport in Almaty that was briefly taken over by protesters on January 5, until local security troops recaptured it later in the day.
+The one clash that certainly occurred and was confirmed by Tokayev himself was the fight for the airport in Almaty that was briefly taken over by protesters on January 5, until local security troops recaptured it later in the day.

-Tokayev confirmed the takeover the next day, saying an assault to recapture it was led by Kazakh paratroopers.
+Tokayev referred to the seizure the next day, saying an assault to recapture it was led by Kazakh paratroopers.
 However, separately there were reports that Russian Spetsnaz participated in, or even carried out, the operation.

 RT broadcast a recorded phone message from a Russian at the airport waiting to fly out as the airport was taken over.
 The passenger said that the staff of the airport suddenly left.